jingxuehan0707/survey-auto-scan/README.md

 |            | Return        | 1 Usala, 1 Uncle Sam Hat = 1.57                |
 | Harvey     | Mail          | 3 U.S. Flag = 2.19                             |
 |            | Return        | 1 Usala, 1 Uncle Sam Hat = 1.57                |

+# Steps

+## 1. Match Address with Survey ID
+- Grab the `address log sheet`.
+Identify one address and its corresponding survey ID.
+- By doing so, we can match our survey ID with one address.

+## 2. Prepare the Content of the Mail Envelope
+- Grab one `return envelope`.
+  - Adhere one `return address sticky label`.
+  - Adhere $1.50 `stamps`.
+  - Double-fold the `return envelope`.
+- Grab one `reminder letter`.
+- Grab one `survey` (the same survey from step 1).

+## 3. Assemble the Mail Envelope
+- Grab one `mail envelope`.
+  - Adhere one `mail address sticky label` (the address should match the survey ID in step 1).
+  - Adhere $2.04 `stamps`.
+- Stuff all items from step 2 into the `mail envelope`.
+- Seal the `mail envelope`.

+# Items to Return
+- All unused items.